Peter Keville

 The stunning landscape of this section of Route 1 was this late afternoon a phantasmagoric blur of gnarled tree trunks, disappearing fence lines and the lower grassy slopes of rolling hills.
 About 50 yards to his right and below out of sight was a long cut of the San Andreas Fault, running north from Bolinas Bay into Tomales Bay.

-Now and then Father Max came out this way at night along the cut, looking and listening for what he knew not exactly.
+Now and then Father Max came out this way at night along the cut, looking and listening for he knew not what exactly.
 But Max had proven instincts and a venerable nose for a world out of joint, and this forgotten gully along the San Andreas fault was one place his nose kept leading him.

 But not today.
 This afternoon Max was driving past the gully toward the source of George’s coded Zen mantra and into whatever dire trouble had just befallen George.